cherrytwist/Data.GSheetPopulator/README.md

 - Execute `npm install` - to ensure the dependencies in the project are installed
 - Execute `npm run populate`

-Now you can navigate the web client and see a sample populated Challenge Space - enjoy!
+Now you can navigate the web client and see a sample populated Space - enjoy!

 ## Updating
 The populator provides the ability to separately create / update the information on the following entities:

 - Organization: execute `npm run populate-organizations`
-- Space/Challenge/Opportunity: execute `npm run populate-context`
+- Space with subspaces: execute `npm run populate-context`